martin-brennan/writing.martin-brennan.com/_drafts/2017-11-25-the-subtle-art-of-not-giving-a-fuck.md

 Manson is 100% correct here.
 This is incredibly easy to observe.
 The media is rife with emotionally manipulative stories and manufactured outrage.
 This is especially prevalent online, where the drive for clicks and advertising dollars is so high.
 The news outlets don't need to necessarily agree with or believe in the trash that is written in their opinion pieces.
 Outrage one side of society and you'll get the other to agree with you, that ends up with social media sharing, more outrage, and more clicks, which ultimately means more money.

 I'll never forget the lessons learned from one of my high school English teachers, Mr. Reeves.
 He was a no-bullshit kinda guy, and our term on media studies was spent ripping apart bias in media and tabloid news programs like _A Current Affair_.
-We learned that whoever controls the news is a very powerful person, as they control public opinion. people like Rupert Murdoch, or more recently Jeff Bezos with the _Washington Post_ or Laurene Powell with _The Atlantic_.
+We learned that whoever controls the news is a very powerful person, as they control public opinion.
+People like Rupert Murdoch, or more recently Jeff Bezos with the _Washington Post_ or Laurene Powell with _The Atlantic_.
 Rich and powerful people like these use the media to drive adoption of their own agendas and in many cases cause division among the population.
 See the most recent U.S. election for a great example.

 Long story short, be mindful of this the next time you start feeling outraged by some news story or Facebook post.
 That's the point of its posting, the outrage is by design.
 Save your fucks for something more important.